dotnet/runtime/docs/workflow/ci/failure-analysis.md

 ### Option 2: There is a flaky test that is not related to your PR

 * Your assumption should be that a failed test indicates a problem in your PR.
 (If we don't operate this way, chaos ensues.)
-However, there's often subtle regressions and flaky bugs that might have slipped into the target branch.
+However, there are often subtle regressions and flaky bugs that might have slipped into the target branch.
   * Reruns might help, but we tend to be conservative with them as they tend to spike our resource usage.
-Opt to use them only if there's no known issue that can be correlated to the failures and it's not clear if the errors could be correlated.
-Try to rerun only the particular legs if possible by navigating to the GitHub Checks tab choose "re-run failed checks".
+Opt to use them only if there are no known issue that can be correlated to the failures and it's not clear if the errors could be correlated.
+Try to rerun only the particular legs if possible, by navigating to the GitHub Checks tab and clicking on `Re-run failed checks`.
-  * There's the possibility someone else already investigated the issue.
+  * There's the possibility someone else has already investigated the issue.
 In such case, the build analysis tab should report the issue like so:
     ![known issue example](known-issue-example.png)
     There's no additional work required here - the bug is getting tracked and appropriate data is being collected.
   * If the error is not getting reported as a known issue and you believe it's unrelated, see the [unrelated failure](#what-to-do-if-you-determine-the-failure-is-unrelated) section for next steps.